dannofield/Particle-Filter-Kidnapped-Vehicle/README.md

 # Step 2: Prediction Equations

-After initialization, the particle filter gets updated with information of control inputs and time elapsed between time steps.
+After initialization, the particle filter gets updated with information of control inputs like magnitude of velocity (v) and yaw rate (θ), and time elapsed between steps.

-The control inputs are nothing but magnitude of velocity (v) and yaw rate (θ).
 With this information, the location of each particle at next time step is predicted.

-This is done by using information of control inputs and time elapsed between time steps.
-Location update is done with the help of formula given below:
+Location update is done with the help of the formulas:

 ![alt text][image2]